 Organizational Background

-The Forum is directed by a Board of Trustees composed of academics and well-known Jewish and Arab public figures from Israel and from abroad which sets the policy of the Center, approves its programs and its budget, and supervises the implementation of programs.
-The AEF has no party or sectarian affiliation.
+The Forum is directed by a board of trustees composed of academics and well-known Arab and Jewish public figures from Israel and abroad, who set the policy of the center, approve its programs and budget, and supervise the implementation of programs.
+The Forum has no party or sectarian affiliation.

 Vision and Theory of Change